K7CTC/lora-chat/README.md

 ### Ronoth LoStik "Plug-n-Play"

 As we have learned, the LoStik is a "USB to Serial" device.
 As such, the device is already plug-n-play with most modern operating systems.
-However, the LoRa Chat application still needs to communicate with the hardware device.
+However, the LoRa Chat application still needs to connect and communicate with the hardware device once attached to the host.
 This means we must know the details of the serial (COM) port to which the LoStik is attached.

 LoRa Chat accomplishes this by detecting the host operating system.
-Then it numerates the serial ports of the host system.
+Then it enumerates the serial ports of the host system.
 Next a query of the hardware identifier for connected devices is performed.
 If a LoStik match is found, LoRa Chat will attempt a connection.
 Once a connection is established, for additional guarantee, the firmware version of the LoStik is read and compared against a check.

 This concept was likely the most difficult to implement and took four code iterations.
 The benefit from all of this work is that the user need not concern themselves with which USB port the LoStik is attached to.
 The user also does not need to manually specify a port identifier, baud rate, etc.  All of this happens transparently for the user.
 It just works (or doesn't if the LoStik isn't attached).